Marte Olsbu Roeiseland is no stranger to the Olympic spotlight.

-Roeiseland’s fifth chance to win Olympic hardware is in the women’s 4x6km relay starting on Feb.
+Roeiseland’s fifth chance to win Olympic hardware takes shape in the women’s 4x6km relay starting on Feb.
 16 at 2:45 a.m.
 ET.

 Sign up to stream every event from the 2022 Winter Olympics LIVE on Peacock.
 Users can also verify their TV provider to access stream events in the NBC Sports app or on NBCOlympics.com.
 You can also see a full biathlon streaming schedule on NBCOlympics.com.

 © 2023 KOBI-TV NBC5.
 All rights reserved unless otherwise stated.